Optimizing site load speed: A guide for SEMs and SEOs

 Why is site speed important?

-According to a study by Akamai, a one-second delay in website load time leads to 11% fewer page views, a 16% decrease in customer satisfaction, and 7% loss in conversions.
+According to a study by Akamai, a one-second delay in website load time leads to 11% fewer page views, a 16% decrease in customer satisfaction, and a 7% loss in conversions.
 Likewise, it is directly proportional to the bounce rates.
-The bounce rate against 1 second page load time was recorded 7% and shot up to 73% in 16 seconds.
+The bounce rate against 1 second page load time was recorded at 7% and shot up to 73% in 16 seconds.

 Contrarily, the lesser site speed time translates into higher average stay time, more pages per session, decreased bounce rate, and, ultimately, more goal conversions.

-Visitors get to see the aesthetically pleasing design, useful functionalities, and the valuable content only if the website loading time is acceptable – 3 seconds is considered as the threshold.
-If the website is taking much time to load, then these bells and whistles might remain out of user’s sight, making them of no use.
+Visitors get to see the aesthetically pleasing design, useful functionalities, and valuable content only if the website loading time is acceptable – 3 seconds is considered as the threshold.
+If the website is taking much time to load, then these bells and whistles might remain out of the user’s sight, making them of no use.